 Though it’d be considered too unhygienic for the restaurants she worked at, she left her phone on the counter so he wouldn’t see her frantically stuff it into her pocket a second time.
 She hadn’t been able to fire off even an Ok to Aileen.
 “Uh, well, let me see.”
 Mona skipped up to beam at both of them with wanting eyes.

 He reached to scratch her behind the ears.
 “Aww.
 Hi, Mona.”
-This was the man she’d been so frightened of, the one reassuring this dog she was a Good Girl while she closed her eyes and aimed her canine smile at him, offering her chin to be stroked.
+This was the man she’d been so frightened of, the one reassuring this dog she was a Good Girl while she closed her eyes and aimed her canine grin at him, offering her chin to be stroked.
 An animal trusts him with her throat and Claudia couldn’t trust him with a smile.
 Whatever was fucking wrong with her that she saw him as a lion ready to strike needed to shut up so she could think.

 “Oh!
 Right!”
 It had hit her.
 Another third party could get him to leave.
 “We haven’t walked the dogs yet.”